offcomputer/usp-airflow-project/README.md

 # `usp-airflow-project`

-This repository contains the codebase developed as part of a research project exploring the design and evaluation of **parallelized ETL (Extract, Transform, Load) pipelines** using Apache Airflow.
+This branch contains the codebase developed as part of a research project exploring the design and evaluation of **parallelized ETL (Extract, Transform, Load) pipelines** using Apache Airflow.
 It investigates how Airflow DAGs can be structured to support modularity, scalability, and high throughput in workflows, especially in environments with heavy computational demands.

 ---